SeokjuLee/MyProject/README.md

 3. Caffe compliation
     - Compile our Caffe codes following the [instructions](http://caffe.berkeleyvision.org/installation.html).
     - Move to 'caffe/models/vpgnet-novp'.
-This is our work space.
+This is our workspace.

 4. Make LMDB
     - Change paths in 'make_lmdb.sh' and execute it.
 The LMDB files will be created.

 5. Training
     - Execute 'train.sh'

-### Demo Code
-+ Codes are being reviewed by Samsung Research.

 ### Dataset Contact